Settlement agreement: how much should you receive for your settlement agreement?

 Compensation payments

-Compensation payment (also known as a “termination payment” or “ex gratia payment”) are sums of money that you receive as compensation for the termination of your employment under a settlement agreement.
-Compensation payments is one of the main benefit of a settlement agreement, as you can receive up to £30,000 under a settlement agreement if you are paid a sum as compensation for termination of employment.
+Compensation payment (also known as a “termination payment” or “ex gratia payment”) are sums of money that you receive as compensation for the termination of your employment.
+Such sums are normally paid to an employee under a contract known as a settlement agreement.

 The value of this sum will depend upon a variety of factors (for example, the industry you work in, the type of claims you may have, the strength of your clams, your seniority etc.) but, as a (very rough) rule of thumb you should normally expect to receive between two and three months’ gross salary as compensation for the termination of their employment.